 Frequently Asked Questions

-While spider veins are not typically painful or dangerous, they may indicate that there is some trouble brewing in your circulatory system.
-There are some key signs to watch for if you have spider veins to make sure that they are not signaling a more serious underlying problem, such as a blood clot.
+While spider veins are not typically painful or dangerous, they may indicate some trouble brewing in your circulatory system.
+There are some key signs to watch for if you have spider veins to ensure that they are not signaling a more serious underlying problem, such as a blood clot.
 If you ever notice that your spider veins feel hot, swollen, or unusually red, you should schedule an appointment for an evaluation.
 If you experience pain in the leg, or skin discoloration surrounding the vein, you should probably be seen by a doctor to discount the possibility of an underlying blood clot or other problem.

 Don’t hesitate and Join today!